Why It Works

 - 5 large eggs

-- 1 tablespoon sherry or white wine vinegar
+- 1 tablespoon (15ml) sherry or white wine vinegar (optional)

 For the Cheaty Allioli: Combine mayonnaise and garlic in a medium bowl.
 Whisking constantly, slowly drizzle in extra-virgin olive oil.
 Whisk in water.
 Season to taste with salt and pepper and set aside.

-For the Tortilla: Heat 2 tablespoons olive oil in a 10-inch nonstick or cast iron skillet over medium-high heat until shimmering.
-Add onions and cook, stirring frequently, until softened and just starting to brown.
-Transfer onions and oil to a large bowl.
-Add eggs and vinegar and whisk to combine.
-Season with 1/2 teaspoon salt and a few grinds black pepper.
+For the Tortilla: If using onion, heat 2 tablespoons (30ml) olive oil in a 10-inch nonstick or cast iron skillet over medium-high heat until shimmering.
+Add onion and cook, stirring frequently, until softened and just starting to brown.
+Transfer onion and oil to a large bowl.
+Add eggs and vinegar (if using) and whisk to combine.
+Season with 1/2 teaspoon salt and a few grinds of black pepper.
 Fold in potato chips until they are well coated.

-Wipe out skillet and add remaining two tablespoons olive oil.
-Return to medium heat until shimmering.
+Wipe out skillet and add 2 more tablespoons (30ml) olive oil.
+Return to medium heat until oil is shimmering.
 Add egg/potato chip mixture and cook, stirring with a rubber spatula, for 10 seconds.
-Shake pan to evenly distribute mixture, then even out top with the spatula.
-Cook, shaking pan occasionally, until tortilla is mostly set but still wet on the top, about 2 minutes.
+Shake pan to evenly distribute mixture, then even out top with spatula.
+Cook, shaking pan occasionally, until tortilla is mostly set but still wet on top, about 2 minutes.

-Place a large metal or glass pot lid over the tortilla.
-Using kitchen towels to grip the lid and the pan handle, carefully invert the entire tortilla so that it's resting on top of the pan lid.
+Place a large metal or glass pot lid over tortilla.
+Using kitchen towels to grip lid and pan handle, carefully invert entire tortilla so that it's resting on top of pan lid.
 Slide tortilla back into skillet so that the cooked side is now facing up.
-Use the spatula to tuck down the edges and create an even disk shape.
+Use spatula to tuck down edges and create an even disk shape.
 Continue to cook, shaking occasionally, until tortilla is golden brown on second side and barely cooked through, about 2 minutes longer.
-Slide tortilla out onto cutting board.
+Slide tortilla out onto a cutting board.

 Cut into squares or wedges and serve immediately with allioli, or allow to cool and serve at room temperature.